ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

   info("human_nontata_promoters")
 ```

-And getting TenforFlow Dataset object for your model training is then as easy as
+Getting TenforFlow Dataset for the benchmark is straightforward:

 ```python
   from pathlib import Path